scottsemotan/listen-while-reading/README.md

 This application will allow you to search for movies, view movie desciption and watch the trailer.
 You also have the ability to access Apple Itunes to make purchases.

+Javascript Libraries: Jquery & Granim
-We used: Firebase, Granim, Bootstrap, OMDB, Tastedive & Apple Itune CSS - BootStrap/Materialize
+APIs: OMDB, Tastedive & Apple Itunes
+CSS Framework: BootStrap

 Team members:
 * Rhonda Gilliard